BradHuang1999/cs246e-notes/Notes/problem_7.md

 };
 ```

-If no access specifer is given: default is public
+If no access specifier is given: default is public

 In a previous lecture: